Royal Central School of Speech and Drama: History

 In 2006, the Webber Douglas Academy of Dramatic Art was absorbed into Central.

 On 29 November 2012, the 'Royal' title was bestowed on the school by Queen Elizabeth II in recognition of its reputation as a "world-class institution for exceptional professional training in theatre and performance studies".
 It is entitled to use it in official documentation, although it continues to be colloquially referred to as "Central".
 The school's Patron, Princess Alexandra of Kent, played a role in recommending the institution for the title.

 Buildings

-The school is located at Swiss Cottage in north London, an area which is being redeveloped as a "civic and cultural quarter" which includes a new extension building for the school, replacing 1960s accommodation.
+When founded in 1906, the school was housed in the Royal Albert Hall in South Kensington.
+In 1957 it moved to Swiss Cottage in north London, an area redeveloped as a "civic and cultural quarter" which includes a new extension building for the school, replacing 1960s accommodation.
 The school's theatre is located inside the new building, which was awarded a BREEAM rating of "very good".

 Administration

 Past presidents of the school include Laurence Olivier, Peggy Ashcroft and Judi Dench.
 In October 2008 Harold Pinter, who attended the school in 1950–51, became its president, succeeding Peter Mandelson.
 He was to receive an honorary fellowship in December 2008, but had to receive it in absentia because of ill health; he died two weeks later.
 Michael Grandage was president from 2009 to 2022.
 Theatre producer and Central graduate Sonia Friedman was appointed after Grandage stepped down from the role.